KyleMayes/vulkanalia/tutorial/book/src/pipeline/render_passes.md

 The `load_op` and `store_op` determine what to do with the data in the attachment before rendering and after rendering.
 We have the following choices for `load_op`:

-* `vk::AttachmentLoadOp::LOAD`: Preserve the existing contents of the attachment
+* `vk::AttachmentLoadOp::LOAD` &ndash; Preserve the existing contents of the attachment
-* `vk::AttachmentLoadOp::CLEAR`: Clear the values to a constant at the start
+* `vk::AttachmentLoadOp::CLEAR` &ndash; Clear the values to a constant at the start
-* `vk::AttachmentLoadOp::DONT_CARE`: Existing contents are undefined; we don't care about them
+* `vk::AttachmentLoadOp::DONT_CARE` &ndash; Existing contents are undefined; we don't care about them

 In our case we're going to use the clear operation to clear the framebuffer to black before drawing a new frame.
 There are only two possibilities for the `store_op`:

-* `vk::AttachmentStoreOp::STORE`: Rendered contents will be stored in memory and can be read later
+* `vk::AttachmentStoreOp::STORE` &ndash; Rendered contents will be stored in memory and can be read later
-* `vk::AttachmentStoreOp::DONT_CARE`: Contents of the framebuffer will be undefined after the rendering operation
+* `vk::AttachmentStoreOp::DONT_CARE` &ndash; Contents of the framebuffer will be undefined after the rendering operation

 We're interested in seeing the rendered triangle on the screen, so we're going with the store operation here.